Break-Through-Tech/Wyndham-1A-no-show-fraud-detection/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
-In this project, you will use synthetic Wyndham-shaped loyalty data — including reservation history, no-show events, and points redemption timing — and supervised classification (XGBoost) with SHAP explainability to build a flexible model (not limited to rule-based criteria) that identifies members repeatedly booking hotel reservations with no intent to stay, in order to harvest first-night no-show loyalty points and redeem them quickly for value.
+In this project, you will use synthetic Wyndham-shaped loyalty data — including reservation and stay data, no-show events, and points redemption timing — and supervised classification (XGBoost) with SHAP explainability to build a flexible model that identifies members repeatedly booking hotel reservations with no intent to stay, in order to harvest first-night no-show loyalty points and redeem them quickly for value.
 This will help our company proactively address a fraud pattern that simultaneously ties up hotel inventory and drains loyalty point liability, where bad actors exploit a legitimate member benefit.

 Prediction (simple) = Logistic Regression = baseline scoring Prediction (advanced) = XGBoost = high-accuracy scoring